MicrosoftDocs/architecture-center/contributing-to/templates/linux-vdi-citrix.md

 ### Availability, Scalability, and Security

 #### Availability
-* This sample solution is design for High Availability for all roles besides the licensing server.Because the environment continues to function in a 30-day grace period if the license server is offline, no additional redundancies are required on that server.
+* This sample solution is designed for High Availability for all roles besides the licensing server.Because the environment continues to function in a 30-day grace period if the license server is offline, no additional redundancy is required on that server.
+* All servers providing similar roles should be deployed in [Availability Sets](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability#configure-multiple-virtual-machines-in-an-availability-set-for-redundancy).
 * This sample solution does not include Disaster Recovery capabilities.
 [Azure Site Recovery](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-overview) could be a good add-on to this design.

 #### Management